HEOA Provision Effective July 1, 2010

 - Can my department post the CMR form on the departmental website?

-- When will the Provost's Liaison's Office begin to collect the textbook information for each course?
+- When will the FSA Bookstore Liaison Faculty Student Advocate's Office begin to collect the textbook information for each course?

 - Will the CMR form be sent to me automatically or do I need to request one each semester?